-Bulimia (boo-LEE-me-uh) nervosa often referred to as bulimia is an eating disorder that is distinguished by binging on food and purging it.
+Bulimia Nervosa often referred to as bulimia is an eating disorder that is distinguished by binging on food and purging it.
 Girls and women are more likely to have bulimia than boys and men are, but boys and men are underrepresented in treatment-seeking samples.
 Bulimia can affect people of all ages, genders, sexual orientations, races, and ethnicities.
 Although the disorder most frequently begins during adolescence, an increasing number of children and older adults are also being diagnosed with bulimia.
 Bulimia can be difficult to detect but that does not mean an individual is not suffering from bulimia.
-Bulimia is a serious, potentially life-threatening eating disorder, but there is effective treatment can help you feel better about yourself, adopt healthier eating patterns and reverse serious complications.
+Bulimia is a serious, potentially life-threatening eating disorder, but there is an effective treatment that can help you feel better about yourself, adopt healthier eating patterns, and reverse serious complications.

 Bulimia Nervosa Defined